 U.S. citizens currently on a program Please reach out to your travel medical insurance provider and make sure you understand if coverage is offered for COVID-19.
 If you are considering returning home early and have questions please contact us or your in-country agency.
 While in the country, please ensure you adhere to all local directives and refer to the U.S. Department of State resource page.

 U.S. citizens scheduled to return from abroad Please be prepared for the possibility of heightened screening and rerouted flights.
-Please refer to the Department of Homeland Security’s recent press release.
+Check for flight status updates regularly as your flight date approaches.

 U.S. CONSULATES OVERSEAS